 Just this past weekend, Isco was the best player on the field when Spain faced off against Italy in a World Cup qualifier.
 Isco scored a goal with both the right and left foot, one at the top of the box and the other from a free kick.
 So if want to learn how to play like Isco, it crucial that you develop both your right and left feet.

 There was a interesting stat in La Liga that showed Isco had the most taken-ons so far out of any other player.
 Meaning that Isco had dribbled at or challenged the most player out of anyone in the league.
-This means spending time with the ball, dribbling the ball with both feet, which is jsut what Isco did growing up.
+This means spending time with the ball, dribbling the ball with both feet, which is just what Isco did growing up.

 “When I was a boy, the neighbors all knew who I was because I’d take a ball with me everywhere I went.” – Isco